FoxCloudera/jumpboxMaster/README.md

 OWNER_TAG=<your userid here>
 AWS_RGION=<your region here>

+# set the docker bind mount properties
+BIND_MNT_SOURCE="/Users/<your username here>/Documents/aws_scripts/docker_bind_mnt"
+BIND_MNT_TARGET="/macmnt"

 # I will fix this soon
 AMI_ID=<centos ami for your region>

 #If you already have a security group and subnet ID set:

-setup_prereqs=false and update the values of security group and subnet ID to your from your VPC.
+setup_prereqs=false and update the values of security group and subnet ID to yours from your VPC.
 ```

 ##  Build your instance: